Belt Item Number: 1128/8 a-b from the MOA: University of British Columbia

 History Of Use

 A belt is worn low on the hips, with the tunic bloused above it.
 This forms a pouch where small items are carried.
-Men's leather belts are purchased at the store.
-Often the wearer embellishes his belt with objects of family wealth in the form of traditional silver jewelry.
-Women's belts are hand-made of bright folk weave or are appliqued in bright designs and are used to hold a needle case and other items for sewing.
+Men's leather belts are normally purchased at a store, then embellished with traditional silver jewelry.